Solar panels in Dorset: are they worth it?

 Sunsave Plus allows you to start saving on your energy bills immediately, without having to pay anything upfront.

-You’ll get the best-in-class kit installed on your roof, access to the best export tariffs, and the 20-year Sunsave Guarantee, which includes 24/7 monitoring & maintenance, a free replacement battery and inverter, and downtime cover – all for a fixed monthly fee.
+You’ll get the best-in-class kit installed on your roof, access to the best export tariffs, and the 20-year Sunsave Guarantee, which includes 24/7 monitoring, maintenance, a free battery upgrade, a replacement inverter if necessary, and downtime cover – all for a fixed monthly fee.

 Your system will also be insured by Aviva against damage, fire, and theft.